 If your time is limited in Antigua and you want to explore more of the area outside of St John’s and you have specific destinations in mind, then your best bet is to rent a car in Antigua.
 All the major car rental companies have representation in Antigua.

 Antigua Car Rental is best organized prior to your arrival.
-Most people will collect their car at the Antigua Cruise Terminal.
+Most people will collect their cars at the Antigua Cruise Terminal.
 There are specific car rental offices at Antigua’s cruise terminal, but you’ll be met.

 None of the car hire companies has specific offices at the cruise terminal in St John’s but will arrange to meet you there at a local café.
 (Hertz Car Rental in St John’s meets at the Java to Go Café in the Nevis Pier part of the cruise ship terminal).

 If you are staying somewhere else on the island or outside of St John’s most rental car companies will come and collect you or deliver a car to you, your challenge might just be giving them an appropriate address, so look for landmarks close by!
-You can also do one-way drop off (pick up in St John’s and drop off at the Antigua International Airport) for no extra charge with most companies.
+You can also do one-way drop-off (pick up in St John’s and drop off at the Antigua International Airport) for no extra charge with most companies.
 The rental car building at the airport in Antigua is the old departures terminal which are you drive around the airport is the building AFTER arrivals and departures (it feels like you’re leaving the airport)

-Rental cars in Antigua are in a pretty poor condition.
+Rental cars in Antigua are in pretty poor condition.
 Most drivers take full CDW and SLI and so don’t worry about any damages.
 Our Antiguan rental car had had a hard life, but had great A/C and ran well around the island.
 Book a rental car in St John’s Antigua here.

 The one thing that you absolutely will need to rent a car in Antigua is a local driving license.
 Don’t worry, this doesn’t mean you need to take a test (although I can think of some interesting skills you might need to acquire in order to pass if you did!), your rental company will provide it for you.
-To obtain a local temporary Antiguan driver’s license you’ll simply need to provide your home drivers licence, a credit card and pay for it.
+To obtain a local temporary Antiguan driver’s license you’ll simply need to provide your home driver’s license, and a credit card and pay for it.
 This is simply a governmental revenue-generating exercise and each driver will cost US$20 or EC$60, so you might want to stick to having a single driver if there are a few of you.

 Final words on visiting St John’s Antigua